dianfajar/danaoira.github.io/_posts/2017-06-06-drawing-a-bunny-with-svg.md

 ### Making It "By Hand"

-After making the face, I wanted to do something all "by hand" without generators doing all the math for me.
+After fine-tuning the head, I wanted to do something all "by hand" without generators doing all the math for me.

 I started off by finishing what I had started: the nose and mouth.